 Finally, a remote team is somewhere in between the distributed and on-site team models.
 It implies both the presence of a main office or headquarters and a group of employees who work from distant locations.
 In other words, there’s a mixture of office-based colleagues and remote coworkers.

 Example: To illustrate that, let’s have a look at the People.ai case.
 It’s a tech company from the United States that owns a platform for B2B sales acceleration based on machine learning technology.
 The decision to expand their engineering team abroad brought them to Alcor.
-We assisted the company in this task and took care of every minor step in setting up an R&D center in Kyiv with a team of over 25 IT experts.
+We assisted the company in this task and took care of every minor step in setting up a remote IT office in Kyiv with a team of over 25 programmers.
 Our BPO company ensured complete operational comfort for doing business and expansion.
 Today, People.ai keeps growing and employs over 40 Ukrainian developers.
 Due to pandemic restrictions, some R&D team members work remotely while others are frequent office visitors.
 In this sense, we can say that the company sticks to a remote team model.

 As you can see, Alcor offers a turnkey solution for starting offshore software development in Ukraine.
 We can either find outstanding office premises for your team or establish remote workspaces with custom facilities.
 We will do everything possible to find a model that fits your business in terms of efficiency, as well as pricing.

 Why the Distributed IT Team Model is on the Rise